Tuesday 11 February 1969

-Jack Watling at last reasserts Don Henderson in the Foreign Office, sparring with Lincoln Dowling over which of them has Wilder’s best interests at heart.
+Jack Watling was underemployed in the previous episode, but Bowers allows Don Henderson to reassert himself in the Foreign Office scenes, sparring with Lincoln Dowling over which of them has Wilder’s best interests at heart.
 “Don’t worry, Rover,” Dowling tells him, “Between us – you in your doggy amateur way and me in my catty professional way – we can make sure nothing goes wrong for our master today.”

-As in the previous episode, Bligh’s private secretary Hindlesham (David Saville) is acting as Wilder’s informant, although with Dowling also consulting Bligh it becomes increasingly difficult to determine who is working for whom.
+The rivalry between Dowling and Henderson suggests that Bowers had some Shakespearean misrule in the back of his head while writing this episode.
+In the previous episode, Wilder had instructed Pamela to cultivate Bligh’s private secretary Hindlesham (David Saville) as Wilder’s informant.
+At the same time, Dowling is also assisting Bligh, so it becomes increasingly difficult to determine who is working for whom.

 This episode sees the introduction of Deborah Grant as Jill Tenby, Sir John’s Personal Assistant.
 Her role appears to be restricted to helping Wilder off with his coat as he enters the office and bringing in a cooked breakfast for Wilder and Henderson

 As an odd piece of social history, Wilder is astonished to see Hindlesham in the corridor with his Civil Service issue towel tucked under his arm and asks what he’s doing.
 Hindlesham says he’s going in the bathroom and Wilder pokes his head in before declaring, “It’s insanitary in there.
 A grubby, communal loo!”

 Wilder (Patrick Wymark) quizzes Hindlesham (David Saville) about his Civil Service issue towels